-On the show this week I feature the harmonious music of Bev Barnett and Greg Newlon, and the new image-based lyrical songs of Heather Styka.
-I’ll also play songs from new albums by Bill Andrews, Rebecca Zapen, and Billy Mitchell, to name a few.
+On the show this week, I feature the unassuming and honest album from RJ Cowdery, and the latest release from the successful Australian singer and songwriter Kasey Chambers.
+I’ll also play tracks from new releases by Carolann Solebello, Jen Hajj, and Kyle Carey, to name just a few.
 Tune in and listen this Saturday at 8pm to Fresh Folk on Utah Public Radio.

 Amy Velasquez is a middle school teacher in Evanston, Wyoming.
 Her family was one of the First hispanic families in Evanston, coming there in the 1950s.
 It is important to her to preserve and share her Mexican heritage, so she created a Cinco de Mayo celebration in her class which grew into a town celebration.

 Science Questions presents a one-hour special today with Alan Lightman, author of Einstein's Dreams, musician Randall Williams, and a talented group of junior high students at Salt Lake Arts Academy who created songs, along with Williams, about time based on Lightman's book.
 Their journey offers a unique window into the power of hands-on education and the beauty of blending the arts and sciences.

 Developing Service-Learning and Leadership Opportunities to Help Faculty and Students Change the World